UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 Call them on 8344 6666 and they will give you the best information for the situation.

-Where can I get help if I feel discriminated against or treated unfairly at the University?
+Where can I get help if I experience discrimination or unfair treatment?

 For Study-Related Concerns